Gian Marco Ferrari: Salernitana

 On 30 August 2024, Ferrari signed with Salernitana in Serie B for one season, with an automatic two-year renewal option, conditional on performance.

 International career

-Ferrari was called up to the senior Italy squad for friendlies against Argentina and England in March 2018.
+Gian Marco Ferrari was first officially called up to Italy’s senior national team on 9 April 2017 for a senior-team training camp at Coverciano, and receive call-up in June 2017 for matches against Uruguay and Liechtenstein.
+In March 2018, Ferrari was called up to the senior Italy squad for friendlies against Argentina and England.

 On 28 May 2021, Ferrari scored his first goal for Italy in a 7–0 home win over San Marino.